Jitney (1977, 2000)

 Kaufman Settlement House)

-- Peaches (who Youngblood been drivin around and she rena's sister!)
+- Peaches (who Youngblood has been driving around the neighborhood and she Rena's sister!)

 - Mr. Harper (who is laying closing costs for a new house on Youngblood.)